ArchipelagoMW/Archipelago/worlds/mmbn3/docs/en_MegaMan Battle Network 3.md

 The Secret Area is unlocked from the start, since the Library is filled automatically.
 Jacking Out has been enabled in the Secret Area.

-## What is the goal of "MegaMan Battle Network 3 when randomized?
+## What is the goal of MegaMan Battle Network 3 when randomized?

 Defeat Alpha on the WWW Base.
 You will not be able to access the Island until you have acquired the item `GigFreez`, which will be the eight item in the `progressive-undernet` item sequence.
 You will need to acquire Undernet Ranks 10, 9, 8, 7, 3, 2, and 1 before acquiring `GigFreez`